jfo/weblog/content/post/how-zig-do.md

 }
 ```

-This might look a little funny, but `**` is an operator used for array
+This might look a little odd, but `**` is an operator used for array
 multiplication.
 I'm defining an array of a single `0` byte and then multiplying
-it by `30000` to get my final initialization value of an array of 30000 zeroes.
+it by `30000` to get my final initialization value of an array of 30000 zeroed
-This operation happens once, at _compile time_. `comptime` is one of Zig's main
+out bytes.
+This operation happens once, at _compile time_.  `comptime` is one
-Big Ideas, and I'll come back to it later.
+of Zig's main Big Ideas, and I'll come back to it later.

-Now, let's write a brainfuck program that doesn't do anything!
+Now to write a brainfuck program that doesn't do anything except increment the
+first memory slot 5 times!

 ```zig
 pub fn main() void {